gbinside/code_tests/03-BBB.md

 ```
 As a result, your function should return [(0, 3), (4, 5), (11, 3), (15, 0), (19, 4), (23, 0)].

+## 643

+This problem was asked by YouTube.

+Write a program that computes the length of the longest common subsequence of three given strings.
+For example, given "epidemiologist", "refrigeration", and "supercalifragilisticexpialodocious", it should return `5`, since the longest common subsequence is "eieio".